 When offered, this coverage typically reimburses up to a stated amount for reasonable expense incurred from flying a plane well outside the hurricane watch or warning area.

-What happens if you don’t move your aircraft and it is subsequently damaged by the wind, rain or flood from a hurricane?
+So, what happens if you don’t move your aircraft and it is subsequently damaged by the wind, rain or flood from a hurricane?
 Nearly all aircraft policies are known as “all-risk” policies meaning that, unless the occurrence is excluded, there is coverage.
 The vast majority of general aviation aircraft policies do not have a “wind/rain/flood” exclusion so hurricane damage to the aircraft itself is generally covered.

 Fly safe and, when needed, batten down the hatches!